 College Closure Announcement

-Catch22 have recently made the difficult decision to close our College provisions in Newark, Stanley and Swanley.
+Catch22 have recently made the difficult decision to close our College provisions in Bracknell and Swindon.
 However, we continue to deliver Study Programme Vocational Courses from the above locations.
 Please contact staff from the above to learn more or fill out the form below.

 Maidstone Skills Centre

 The Maidstone Skills Centre in Kent provides provision for schools and pupil referral units wanting to offer vocational study for their students in Year 10, 11, 12 and 13.
 Groups attend the centre to achieve BTEC qualifications.

 Maidstone Skills Centre is used by schools, training providers and the public – with programmes and facilities that aim to help people develop skills for life while providing a valuable local resource.